moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab5.md

     > When your pipeline completes, it may display a **warning** status.
 The warning is due to the `dast` scan not being configured.
 For this example, it is ok to proceed with this warning, since we will not use `dast`.

-> There are three stages that are in the Auto DevOps pipeline, and this lab will explain them below:
+1. Select your merge request pipeline

+1. In the pipeline details, you will see three stages associated with the Auto DevOps pipeline:

-1. The **build** stage creates a build of the application using an existing Dockerfile or Heroku buildpacks.
+- The **build** stage, which creates a build of the application using an existing Dockerfile or Heroku buildpacks.
 The resulting Docker image is pushed to the **Container Registry**, and tagged with the commit SHA or tag.
 Once the build stage is completed, navigate to **Deploy > Container Registry** to see your application.

-1. The **test** stage runs various tests on your application code to ensure it is secure and high quality.
+- The **test** stage, which runs various tests on your application code to ensure it is secure and high quality.
 A few of the jobs are explained below:

     * The License Compliance scan will scan to detect any new licenses added to the project.
 Select **Full report** in the License Compliance section to see the scan details.
 After viewing the report, return to the pipeline.